GetMetaMap/metamap-ios-sdk/Integration_iOS.md

 ## Mati KYC Button Placement (UI)

 You now need to place the Mati KYC button inside your App.
-You have 2 options for that (interface builder / code):
+You have 2 options for that (interface builder vs. code):

 You can include `MFKYCButton` into your view using XCode interface builder Or